 Higher-priced shop vacuums often come with a special switch that turns on the vacuum automatically when the tool starts up.
 (Fein is one brand.)
 This is a great feature, because you don’t have to walk over to the shop vacuum to turn it on every time you want to make a cut.

 Upgrade to a better filter

 Dust collection hoses add to the clutter in a small shop.
-But if you tend to work in one area, you can eliminate some of the tangle and keep the tool from getting hung up by loosely hanging the vacuum hose from a hook.
-Or add several in the areas you work in most often.
+But if you tend to work in one area, you can eliminate some of the tangle and keep the tool from getting hung up by loosely hanging the vacuum hose from an overhead hook.
+If you want to go all out, add several in the areas you work in most often.

 Use a portable dust hood